Frity2025/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that prints half of a string
+ a function that copies the string pointed to by src